What is a Living-Learning Community?

 The Global Leaders Community

-Additional requirements: Participation in the GLC retreat and service-learning projects each semester
+Additional requirements: Participation in the GLC retreat and service-learning program participation

 Residence Life has partnered with the Center for Global Engagement to offer the Global Leaders Community (GLC) in Kramer Court.
 If you have studied abroad, are interested in education abroad, have a major or minor in Global Studies or Languages and Cultures, are an international or exchange student, or simply have a desire to learn about and from different cultures, the Global Leaders Community is for YOU!
-Interested students must apply to the GLC by completing a supplemental GLC housing application.
-Please contact Residence Life (firstname.lastname@example.org) for access to the GLC application.
+Interested students can apply to the GLC by indicating their interest on their housing application.

 The GLC is unique because from the get-go, you know you share at least one common interest with everyone else: exploring the globe.
 This makes it easy to get to know people.
 I truly couldn't imagine myself living on campus any other way.Jonathan Cejoco, Sophomore, Computer Science and Music major